Lecture 1

 \[ \begin{align} \nabla f(\vec{x}) &= 0 \\ \nabla ||A\vec{x} - \vec{b}||_2^2 &= 0 \\ \nabla (A\vec{x} - \vec{b})^T (A\vec{x} - \vec{b}) &= 0 \\ \nabla \left( \vec{x}^T A^T A \vec{x} - 2 \vec{b}^T A \vec{x} + \vec{b}^T \vec{b} \right) &= 0 \\ 2 A^T A \vec{x} - 2 A^T \vec{b} &= 0 \\ A^T A \vec{x} &= A^T \vec{b} \\ \vec{x}_{LS} &= (A^T A)^{-1} A^T \vec{b} \end{align} \]

-This is known as the normal equations for the least squares solution.
-We take a note of caution here that \(A^T A\) must be invertible for this solution to exist.
-If \(A\) is not full rank then the matrix \(A^T A\) will not be invertible and other methods must be used.
+These are known as the normal equations for the least squares solution.
+We note with caution that \(A^T A\) must be invertible for this solution to exist.
+If \(A\) is not full rank, then the matrix \(A^T A\) will not be invertible and other methods must be used.

 There is an altogether informative way to think about the minimization problem purely in terms of linear algebra and subspaces to derive the same normal equations.